PeZeqo/capstone_pokemon_bci/README.md

 Please first ensure that you have all required libraries installed for Python.
 This can be done by running the following in cmd/terminal:
 * python -m pip install -r Requirement.txt

 We currently only have a testing window coded, but that can be run through the launch scripts.
+(OUTDATED currently)

 * Launch.sh  for Unix
 * Launch.bat for Windows